PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -Last

 If specified will return only the last result.
-This will be the furthest ast that matches.
+This will be the furthest AST that matches.

 ```yaml
 Type: SwitchParameter